6 Ways to get from Cancun to Valladolid And How to Choose The Best One For You

 If you want to turn your drive from Cancun to Valladolid into a road trip, there are several popular spots on the way to check out.

-While driving, it is not uncommon to see entrance signs for cenotes.
+While driving, it is not uncommon to see cenote entrance signs.

 Most cenotes are on private property, so the owners charge a small entrance fee and allow you to access the cenote.